-1. To assist OSHA in administering the conditions specified herein, Traylor JV must:

-(a) Notify the OTPCA and the Baltimore/Washington DC Area Office of any recordable injuries, illnesses, inpatient hospitalizations, amputations, loss of an eye, or fatality (by submitting the completed OSHA 301 Incident Report form 25) resulting from exposure of an employee to hyperbaric conditions including those that do not require recompression treatment (e.g., nitrogen narcosis, oxygen toxicity, barotrauma), but still meet the recordable injury or illness criteria of 29 CFR part 1904.
-The notification must be made within 8 hours of the incident or 8 hours after becoming aware of a recordable injury, illness, in-patient hospitalizations, amputations, loss of an eye, or fatality, and submit a copy of the incident investigation (OSHA form 301) within 24 hours of the incident or 24 hours after becoming aware of a recordable case.
-In addition to the information required by the OSHA form 301, the incident-investigation report must include a root-cause determination, and the preventive and corrective actions identified and implemented.
+- 1. To assist OSHA in administering the conditions specified herein, IHP JV - (a) Notify the OTPCA and the Baltimore/Washington DC Area Office of any recordable injuries, illnesses, inpatient hospitalizations, amputations, loss of an eye, or fatality (by submitting the completed OSHA 301 Incident Report form ) resulting from exposure of an employee to hyperbaric conditions including those that do not require recompression treatment (e.g., nitrogen narcosis, oxygen toxicity, barotrauma), but still meet the recordable injury or illness criteria (of 29 CFR 1904).
+The employer shall provide the notification within 8 hours of the incident, or 8 hours after becoming aware of a recordable injury, illness, in-patient hospitalization, amputation, loss of an eye, or fatality, and submit a copy of the incident investigation (OSHA form 301) within 24 hours of the incident, or 24 hours after becoming aware of a recordable injury, illness, in-patient hospitalization, amputation, loss of an eye, or fatality.
+In addition to the information required by the OSHA form implemented).

+301, the incident-investigation report must include a root-cause determination, and the preventive and corrective actions identified and implemented.

-(b) Provide certification within 15 working days of the incident that Traylor JV informed affected workers of the incident and the results of the incident investigation (including the root-cause determination and preventive and corrective actions identified and implemented).
+(b) Provide certification within 15 days of the incident that the employer informed affected workers of the incident and the results of the incident investigation (including the root-cause determination and preventive and corrective actions identified and

-(c) Notify the OTPCA and the Baltimore/Washington DC Area Office within 15 working days and in writing, of any change in the compressed-air operations that affects Traylor JV's ability to comply with the conditions specified herein.
+(c) Notify the OTPCA and the Baltimore/Washington DC Area Office within 15 working days in writing of any change in the compressed-air operations that affects IHP JV's ability to comply with the conditions specified herein.

-(d) Upon completion of the Blue Plains Tunnel project, evaluate the effectiveness of the decompression tables used throughout the project, and provide a written report of this evaluation to the OTPCA and the Baltimore/Washington DC Area Office.
+(d) Upon completion of the Anacostia River Tunnel project, evaluate the effectiveness of the decompression tables used throughout the project, and provide a written report of this evaluation to the OTPCA and the Baltimore/Washington DC Area Office.

-Note: The evaluation report must contain summaries of: (1) The number, dates, durations, and pressures of the hyperbaric interventions completed; (2) decompression protocols implemented (including composition of gas mixtures (air and/or oxygen), and the results achieved; (3) the total number of interventions and the number of hyperbaric incidents (decompression illnesses and/or health effects associated with hyperbaric interventions as recorded on OSHA 301 and 300 forms, and relevant medical diagnoses and treating physicians' opinions); and (4) root causes of any hyperbaric incidents, and preventive and corrective actions identified and implemented.
+Note: The evaluation report is to contain summaries of: (1) The number, dates, durations, and pressures of the hyperbaric interventions completed; (2) decompression protocols implemented (including composition of gas mixtures (air and/or oxygen), and the results achieved; (3) the total number of interventions and the number of hyperbaric incidents (decompression illnesses and/or health effects associated with hyperbaric interventions as recorded on OSHA 301 and 300 forms, and relevant medical diagnoses and treating physicians' opinions); and (4) root-causes, and preventive and corrective actions identified and implemented.

-(e) To assist OSHA in administering the conditions specified herein, inform the OTPCA and the Baltimore/ Washington DC Area Office as soon as possible after it has knowledge that it will:

-(i) Cease to do business;

-(ii) Change the location and address of the main office for managing the tunneling operations specified herein; or
+- (e) To assist OSHA in administering the conditions specified herein, inform the OTPCA and the Baltimore/ Washington DC Area Office as soon as possible after it has knowledge that it will: - (i) Cease to do business: - (ii) Change the location and address of the main office for managing the tunneling operations specified by the project-specific HOM; or